Weekend at Bernie's

-Weekend at Bernie's is a 1989 American black comedy film directed by Ted Kotcheff and written by Robert Klane.
-The film stars Andrew McCarthy and Jonathan Silverman as young insurance corporation employees who discover that their boss, Bernie, is dead, after arriving at his house.
+Weekend at Bernie's is a 1989 American black comedy film directed by Ted Kotcheff, written by Robert Klane, and starring Andrew McCarthy, Jonathan Silverman, Catherine Mary Stewart, and Terry Kiser.

-While attempting to convince people that Bernie is still alive until they can leave to prevent them from being falsely suspected for causing his death, they discover that Bernie had ordered their own assassinations to cover up his embezzlement.
-Weekend at Bernie’s grossed $30 million on a $15 million budget.
-The film's success inspired a sequel, Weekend at Bernie's II (1993).
+It tells the story of two young insurance corporation employees who discover that their boss, Bernie, is dead after arriving at his house in The Hamptons.
+While attempting to convince people that Bernie is still alive until they can leave to prevent them from being falsely suspected for causing his death, they discover that Bernie had, in fact, ordered their killing to cover up his embezzlement.

+Weekend at Bernie's was released on July 5, 1989, and grossed $30 million on a $15 million budget.
+The film's success despite the mixed reviews inspired the sequel, Weekend at Bernie's II, released in 1993.

 Plot

-Larry Wilson and Richard Parker are two low-level financial employees at an insurance corporation in New York City.
-While going over actuarial reports, Richard discovers a series of payments made for the same death.
+Larry Wilson and Richard Parker are two low-level financial employees at an insurance company in New York City.
+While reviewing actuarial reports, Richard discovers a series of payments made for the same death.
 He and Larry take their findings to the CEO, the wealthy and hedonistic Bernie Lomax, who commends them for discovering the insurance fraud and invites them to his beach house in The Hamptons for the Labor Day weekend.
 Unbeknownst to the pair, Bernie is behind the fraud.
-Nervously meeting with his mob partner Vito, Bernie asks to have the two killed.
-However, after Bernie leaves, Vito orders that Bernie himself be killed for sleeping with Vito's girlfriend, Tina.
+Nervously meeting with his mob partner, Vito, Bernie asks to have the two killed to cover up the discovery.
+After Bernie leaves, Vito instead orders that Bernie be killed for becoming careless with his fraud, and also because Vito's girlfriend Tina is having an affair with Bernie.

-Bernie arrives at the island before the pair and plans the murders with Paulie, the hitman, on the phone, unaware the conversation is being recorded on his answering machine.
-Paulie arrives and kills Bernie with a lethal heroin injection, then stages it as self-inflicted.
-Larry and Richard subsequently find Bernie's body.
+Bernie arrives before the pair and plans the murders with hitman Paulie on the phone, accidentally recording the conversation on his answering machine.
+Paulie arrives and kills Bernie with a lethal heroin injection, then stages it as a self-inflicted accidental drug overdose.

+Larry and Richard arrive and find Bernie's body.
 Before they can call the authorities, guests arrive for a party that Bernie usually hosts every weekend.
-To the pair's amazement, the guests are too busy partying to notice he's dead, with his dopey grin from the injection and his sunglasses concealing his lifeless state.
-Fearing implication in Bernie's death, and wanting to enjoy the luxury of the house for the weekend, Larry proposes he and Richard maintain the illusion that Bernie is still alive, which Richard finds absurd.
-Only the arrival of Richard's office crush Gwen Saunders, a summer intern for the company, convinces him to go along with Larry's plan.
-Later that night, a drunken Tina arrives at the house and demands the pair direct her to Bernie.
+To the pair's amazement, the guests are too busy partying to notice he is dead, with his dopey grin from the injection and sunglasses concealing his lifeless state.
+Fearing being implicated in Bernie's death and wanting to enjoy the luxurious house for the weekend, Larry proposes that he and Richard maintain the illusion that Bernie is still alive, which Richard finds absurd.
+He changes his mind when Gwen Saunders, a summer intern for the company with whom he has a flirtatious relationship, arrives.

+After the party, a drunken Tina arrives at the house and demands that the pair direct her to Bernie.
 However, she also fails to realize the situation and has sex with his corpse.
 One of Vito's mobsters witnesses this and, mistakenly thinking Bernie's assassination failed, notifies Vito, who sends Paulie back.